Other Construction Businesses for Sale

 Geotechnical Engineering Business

-Specializes in geotechnical engineering, construction materials testing, and special inspection services, operating an in-house AASHTO-accredited laboratory and serving a diverse range of B2B clients including developers and municipalities.
+Specializes in geotechnical engineering, drilling, construction materials testing, and special inspection services with an AASHTO-accredited in-house laboratory and a fleet of eight drill rigs, serving private-sector B2B clients and providing subcontract drilling and testing services to competitor geotechnical firms

 Price$2.9M